Click here to get your books in front of millions of readers. Then follow these steps:

 Delivery houses can deliver books that have already been formatted for Apple Books on your behalf.
 They don’t provide formatting services.

-Second, download the latest version of iTunes Producer.
+First, make sure you’ve set up contact, tax, and banking information in Agreements, Tax, and Banking.
+Next, download the latest version of iTunes Producer.
 After you sign in to iTunes Producer, you will see the Template Chooser window.
-On this window, click the Choose button to create a new book package.
-Add the metadata and pricing for the book, the book file and then click Submit to submit your book for review.
+From this window, click the Choose button to create a new book package.
+Add the book metadata, pricing, and book file, and click Submit to send your book for review.

 iTunes Producer requires: